 Fenugreek, blessed thistle, alfalfa, spirulina, goat’s rue, raspberry leaf, fennel, brewer’s yeast etc are some herbal remedies that have been used to promote milk supply.
 Some may exist in different forms e.g. Alfafa exists as dried herb or powder.

-Formulations also exist such as lactation teas; one example is Sacred Nursing Tea from Origins Jamu Massage which is USDA organic certified.
+Formulations also exist such as lactation teas; one example is Nursing Tea from Shopee which is from USA.
 When taking remedies, do follow instructions accordingly and take at your own discretion.

 Ultimately, demand and supply is the principle to go in producing milk.
 Other ways may facilitate but not be a substitute.
 At any time, if you suspect an underlying medical condition or require medication, it is important to seek professional medical advice.
 For massaging and latching issues, a session with a lactation consultant may help to facilitate the breastfeeding process.